ArekSredzki/electron-release-server/docs/database.md

 Before you continue, you will need to have an instance on the PostgresSQL database running on a host.

 You will additionally need to have the following details handy:
-- Host Name
+- Host name
-- The username & password for an account with priviledges to create a user, create a database & assign a user to the database.
+- The username & password for an account with privileges to create a user, create a database & assign a user to the database.

 If you need help installing the database, the following link contains detailed [installaing guides](https://wiki.postgresql.org/wiki/Detailed_installation_guides).

-For example, after a windows installation of postgres, I needed to run the following commands
+For example, after a Windows installation of postgres, I needed to run the following commands
 ```
 C:\Program Files\PostgreSQL\9.5\bin>psql.exe --username=postgres
 Password for user postgres: